 Fatigue is a common complaint at doctors’ appointments these days.
 Whether we’re experiencing sleeplessness, anxiety, excessive stress, or a low-grade case of the blues, we usually try to treat these issues one at a time, often pharmaceutically.

 But pharmacist, herbalist, and shamanic healer Constance Grauds, PhD, claims chronic stress, apathy, anxiety, insomnia, and depression — and a general lack of energy and vitality — are all symptoms of a deeper issue: fear.
 And there’s no pill for that.

-Grauds learned about the effects of susto, or fear, while on a trip to the jungles of Peru in 1994, where she studied natural pharmaceuticals and began her 17-year apprenticeship with an indigenous shamanic healer.
+Grauds, coauthor of The Energy Prescription, learned about the effects of susto, or fear, while exploring the jungles of Peru in 1994, where she studied natural pharmaceuticals and began her 17-year apprenticeship with an Indigenous shamanic healer.

-Noting that Western tourists seemed to have little energy — and believing that fear is what drains us — the indigenous people Grauds met observed that perhaps our busy, stressful way of life has left us in a chronic state of susto.
-Their observation changed the way Grauds looks at health.
+Noting that Western tourists seemed to have little energy — and believing that fear is what drains us — the Indigenous people Grauds met observed that perhaps our busy, stressful way of life has left us in a chronic state of fear.
+Their observation changed the way Grauds views health.

-“We all know from our own personal experience that fear makes our bodies, minds and energy contract,” she says.
-And, while fear is a natural response to stress, emotional shock, emergencies and danger, many of us aren’t able to shift out of it, so susto becomes chronic.
+“We all know from our own personal experience that fear makes our bodies, minds, and energy contract,” she says.
+And while it’s a natural response to stress, emotional shock, emergencies, and danger, many of us aren’t able to shift out of fear, so it becomes a chronic condition.

-To achieve better health and energy, Grauds asserts, we must release susto.
-She recommends a four-step process (see “Step by Step” sidebar) that helps us shift from the anxiety-ridden self to what she calls the “indigenous self,” a state of deep awareness of our connection to everything else.
-From there, she says, one can move toward a stronger, calmer, “sustainable self.”
+To achieve better health and energy, Grauds asserts, we must release fear.
+She recommends a four-step process that helps us shift from the anxiety-ridden self to a state of deep awareness of our connection to everything else.
+From there, she says, we can move toward a stronger, calmer “sustainable self.”